-Nick Addante, the face of this new shop, sources beef from Arizona Grass Raised, where he is a partner.
+Here, the beef is sourced from Arizona Grass Raised, and that's not all.
 Lamb options often include rack, loin chops, burger patties, fore quarters, chops, and rear steak.
 Pork may include rib chops, loin chops, sausage, fresh ham, and an empyrean belly well worth the $12 a pound.
-But beef is the ruby superstar, coming in many forms, including chuck, New York strip, rib-eye, stew cuts, fillet, offal, and near any cut you want.
+But beef is the ruby superstar, coming in many forms, including chuck, New York strip, rib-eye, stew cuts, fillet, offal, and nearly any cut you want.
 Arcadia Meat Market has rare control over its product.
 It controls much of supply through its Arizona Grass Raised Beef overlap.
 It controls how animals are fabricated.
 This control bodes well for special orders.
 If you order ahead, the cow is your oyster.
 Don't miss the bone broth.

 The Meat Market

 This Cave Creek butcher opened in 2016 and, like Arcadia Meat Market, has been bringing in some of its high-end animals from Chiricahua Pasture Raised Meats.
-They are non-GMO and free of added antibiotics.
 Though the shop is small, it has an Old World charm, with nice new-age touches.
 You can see the fine knifework (and precision sawing) of the staff's two butchers on a flatscreen mounted above the register.
 The Meat Market can handle a wide range of custom orders.
 There is a drying program with steaks aged for 30 to 45 days.
-But the main attraction might be the addition of Dom Ruggiero, formerly chef at Chelsea's Kitchen.
-Ruggiero has been bringing a next-level approach to prepared foods, like sausage, charcuterie, and a velvety, insanely delicious chicken liver mousse.
-He also has been firing up the smoker and making bacon.